NakamotoInstitute/nakamotoinstitute.org/content/library/the-case-for-privacy.en.md

 ---
 title: The Case for Privacy
-sortTitle: Case for Privacy, The
+sort_title: Case for Privacy, The
 authors:
   - david-d-friedman
 date: 2005